In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 Nationwide Life Insurance

-Nationwide can cover all the life insurance bases with whole, term, universal, or variable life insurance.
+Nationwide can cover all the life insurance bases with whole, term, universal, and variable life insurance.
 Each of these can apply to different life situations, like leaving an inheritance for heirs or providing security while raising children.
 Other related coverages include pet insurance, travel insurance, and specialty liability insurance.

 Nationwide Insurance Customer Reviews